Carthage/Carthage/Documentation/Artifacts.md

 git "https://enterprise.local/desktop/git-error-translations2.git"
 ```

 Other possible origins may be added in the future.
-If there’s something specific you’d like to see, please [file an issue](https://github.com/Carthage/Carthage/issues/new).
+If there's something specific you'd like to see, please [file an issue](https://github.com/Carthage/Carthage/issues/new).

 #### Version requirement